 Serious Emotional Disturbances are diagnosable, mental, behavioral, or emotional disorders in children and youth that have been experienced in the past year and resulted in functional impairment that substantially interfered with or limited the child's or youth's role or functioning in the family, school, or community activities (SAMHSA, 2020).
 Serious Emotional Disturbances are most commonly found in children and young adults between the ages of 3 and 21.
 From the years of 18 to 21, there is an overlap with Serious Mental Illness.
-It is not uncommon for individuals to be reassessed and rediagnosed during these years.
+It is not uncommon for individuals to be reassessed and re-diagnosed during these years.
 Additionally, there is another overlap between the third and fifth years between Infant and Early Childhood Mental Health and Serious Emotional Disturbances.
-These overlaps in age and services accounts for a transitional time to ensure there is no hard cut-off of services for children -- to avoid regression of symptoms -- and account for age-variances in diagnostic tools.
+These overlaps in age ensure there is no hard cut-off of services for childrento avoid regression of symptoms-and account for agevariances in diagnostic tools.

-Serious Emotional Disturbances have characteristics and diagnoses such as: hyperactivity, a short attention span and impulsiveness, aggression or self-injurious behavior with others or avoid social interactions through fear or anxiety, immaturity characterized by inappropriate tantrums and poor coping skills, and learning difficulties exhibited by academic performance below grade level (The Arc, 2020).
-Within Serious Emotional Disturbances, significant impairments within the behavioral and social-emotional learning domains is most common.
+Serious Emotional Disturbances have characteristics and diagnoses such as: hyperactivity, a short attention span and impulsivity, aggression or self-injurious behavior with others or avoid social interactions through fear or anxiety, immaturity characterized by inappropriate tantrums and poor coping skills, and learning difficulties exhibited by academic performance below grade level (The Arc, 2020).
+Within Serious Emotional Disturbances, significant impairments within the behavioral and social-emotional learning domains are most common.
 These impairments cause difficulty in performing day-to-day tasks.
 Serious Emotional Disturbances have a prevalence rate of 10%, or roughly 6 million individuals will have a Serious Emotional Disturbance at some point in their lifetime (Brauner & Stephens, 2006).
 After being diagnosed with a serious emotional disturbance, individuals will require services and support.